You walk over to the office coffee pot and have a sad realization.

 But wait.
 Coffee gets really hot, right?

-Yes, but your coffee maker doesn't sterilize itself during each brew cycle.
-Water needs to boil for about a minute in order to kill off all the potentially hazardous germs that could be lurking within.
+Yes, but your coffee maker doesn’t sterilize itself during each brew cycle.
+Water needs to boil for about a minute to kill off all the potentially hazardous germs that could be lurking within.

 As your coffee sits, bacteria and mold begin to grow.